The Wizards wanted an injection of energy and effort. Enter Moritz Wagner.

 “I got over it,” Wagner deadpanned on a videoconference.
-“I know what I can do, I figured out that in this league you’re not going to get any gifts … my mind-set is that I’ll be here if you need me.
+“I know what I can do; I figured out that in this league you’re not going to get any gifts … my mind-set is that I’ll be here if you need me.
 And if not, I’ll be the same guy every day.”

-Brooks believes it is that mentality that has led Wagner to two banner starts with the Wizards (8-17), who tallied their first back-to-back wins of the season this week since Jan.
+Brooks said he believes that mentality has led Wagner to two banner starts with the Wizards (8-17), who this week tallied their first back-to-back wins of the season since Jan.
 1 and 3.

 Wagner, usually the third-string center, had 11 points and four rebounds against the Celtics on Sunday and had 15 points, three rebounds and four steals against the Rockets on Monday.
 More than his numbers, he seemed to give Washington the jolt — and spacing — it needed after a stretch of poor offense.